Hey! I’m Petr.

-I was losing control of the two things I had always excelled in: my spot on the team was in jeopardy, and I was put on probation for having bad grades.
-Not a fun situation.
+I was losing control of the two things I was always good at: my spot on the team was in jeopardy, and I was put on probation for having bad grades.

 I started feeling depressed.
 I was always tired – I would fall asleep after reading three pages every night.
 My college life became a constant struggle and I couldn’t pull myself together.
 Every time I started doing better, another injury would bring me back down (torn shoulder, another high-ankle sprain, hip problems… you name it, I had it).

 And it worked!
 I returned as the strongest player on the team.
-I started to get my confidence back on the ice; I found it easier to concentrate on my school work; my back was feeling way better; I was in a good relationship.
+I started to get my confidence back on the ice; I found it easier to concentrate on my school work; my back was feeling better; I was in a good relationship.
 Things were looking up.

 And BOOM!
-I tore my wrist the last scrimmage before the season.
-I was told that I’d need surgery and that the recovery would take five to six months – basically the duration of the entire hockey season.
+I tore my wrist right before the season started.
+I was told that I’d need surgery and that the recovery would take five months – basically the duration of the entire hockey season.
 I also wouldn’t be able to use my hand to write and type for a few months.
 Great!

 I stepped back and looked at my situation – two seasons of barely playing, now a full season of not playing at all.
 Behind on school work, bad grades, and no idea what I wanted to do with my life.
-So, I made the toughest decision of my life.
+So, I made the biggest decision of my life.
 I quit playing hockey and I didn’t get the wrist surgery so that I could finish the semester in school.

 I thought that if I didn’t play hockey that I would have more time to focus on my studies and to figure out what I wanted to do.
 Wow, was I wrong!